panther-js/alec-foo/README.md

 Tests with require().

-How much time do some requires on your disk?
+How much time do some requires with your disk [ssd / sata] ?

 ## 1 Run: